Skip to main content

 📱

-Appointment reminders, recall notices, and patient communications are sent by text and email — not paper mailers.
-For a practice seeing hundreds of patients per month, eliminating paper recall cards represents a meaningful reduction in paper and postal waste.
+Visit reminders, recall notices, and patient messages are sent by text and email.
+Not paper mailers.
+For an office seeing hundreds of patients per month, cutting paper recall cards is a real drop in paper and postal waste.

-• We don't use the term loosely.
-Dentistry involves single-use plastics, sterilization packaging, and regulated medical waste by necessity — no dental practice eliminates these entirely.
-What we've done is make deliberate choices where the option exists: digital over film, steam over chemicals, paperless over paper.
+We do not use the term loosely.
+Dentistry uses single-use plastics, sterilization packaging, and regulated medical waste.
+No dental office gets rid of these fully.
+What we have done is make real choices where the option exists.
+Digital over film.
+Steam over chemicals.
+Paperless over paper.

-• The EPA amalgam separator is the most impactful item on this list.
-Mercury from dental amalgam is one of the largest sources of mercury contamination in municipal wastewater — compliant separators capture over 99% of amalgam particles before they enter the drain.
+The EPA amalgam separator is the biggest item on this list.
+Mercury from dental amalgam is one of the largest sources of mercury in city wastewater.
+Compliant separators catch over 99% of amalgam particles before they reach the drain.

-• We'll keep improving.
-If environmental responsibility is important to your choice of dental provider, we'd rather tell you exactly what we do and don't do than make broad claims we can't substantiate.
+We will keep getting better.
+If environmental responsibility matters to you when picking a dentist, we would rather tell you exactly what we do and do not do.
+Than make broad claims we cannot back up.

 Frequently Asked Questions